 The support number is the character string on the reverse of the Spanish DNI (for Spanish identity documents) or in the lower strip of the NIE.
 It is mandatory for all Spanish identity documents.

-Common mistakes: reading it from the front of the document, confusing it with the document’s serial number, entering it with spaces or hyphens.
+What usually goes wrong: reading it from the front of the document, confusing it with the document’s serial number, or typing it with spaces or hyphens.

 Second surname required